 5. SEO – (Optional) $500-$1000/per month

-SEO experts can charge a whopping amount of $500 or more to make your blog optimizable.
-For this, I would recommend you hire a freelancer as you can negotiate the price rather than going to an SEO agency.
+SEO experts can charge a whopping $500 or more to make your blog optimizable.
+I recommend hiring a freelancer, as you can negotiate the price rather than going to an SEO agency.

 This is optional.
-Please don’t focus on paying for SEO during the initial days of your new blog; instead, writing and adding up new content to it would help you more.
+Please don’t focus on paying for SEO during the initial days of your new blog; writing and adding new content would help you more.

 SEO(Search engine optimization) is one of the essential yet fundamental things one should practice to make their blog rank on search engines.